-The Group owns 100 per cent. of the Mount Isa operations, which are located in north-west Queensland and consists of the Black Star open cut zinc/lead/silver mine and the George Fisher and Lady Loretta underground mines, a zinc/lead concentrator and a lead smelter.
+The Group owns 100 per cent. of the Mount Isa operations, which are located in north-west Queensland and consists of the George Fisher and Lady Loretta underground zinc/lead mines, a zinc/lead concentrator and a lead smelter.
+The Black Star open cut mine was put on care and maintenance in the last quarter of 2016 after mining out the existing reserves.
 Ore from these mines is concentrated at Mount Isa, producing separate zinc and lead concentrates.
 The zinc concentrate produced at Mount Isa is either transported to the Group's zinc smelters for further processing or sold to third parties, while currently most of the lead concentrate is smelted on site at the Mount Isa lead smelter, with the lead bullion being shipped to the Northfleet lead refinery in the United Kingdom for processing.
+The expansion projects at the George Fisher and Lady Loretta underground mines were successfully completed in 2015.
+In October 2015, production cuts were announced in order to preserve the value of reserves in the ground at a time of low zinc and lead prices.